SALT-NLP/GEP_data/README.md

-# Data release of GEP
+# Data/Code release of GEP

 We release the prompts/images/annotations of the [GEP project](https://salt-nlp.github.io/GEP/) in this repo.